samukelok/harvviie_backend/README.md

 - **Admin**: Full access to all endpoints, can delete resources
 - **Editor**: Can create/update most resources but cannot delete
+- **Customer**: Can register, login, view products, place orders, and view their order history
 - **Public**: Can view products, collections, banners, and submit messages

 ## API Endpoints